LF Energy Foundation - Project Lifecycle

 Benefits

 Emeritus stage projects will have a long-term home for the project assets and code.
 Each Emeritus project will have a sponsor from the TAC to monitor any security or trademark concerns raised, and at the TAC’s discretion may address them.
-LF Energy Foundation will remove the promotion of Emeritus projects from its website and other promotional materials.
+LF Energy will remove the promotion of Emeritus projects from its website and other promotional materials.